Welcome to IshitaUnblogged!

 This is my Culinary Travel Blog, featuring Dubai, Kolkata & the world beyond.
 Culture, history, recipes, food stories, travel stories, chef talk, restaurant reviews and nostalgia unfold here amidst humor, soul-search and visual stimulation.
 And oh!
 How could I ever forget?
 With 2 kids in tow!

 As you visit my blog, I hope that you will spend some time browsing through and leave behind your comments.
-You could inbox me your messages here or mail me and please don’t forget to be SOCIAL (Facebook, Twitter, Pinterest, Instagram and God only knows what’s next)!
+You can always email me and I am pretty social, so please don’t forget to be SOCIAL (Facebook, Twitter, Pinterest, Instagram and God only knows what’s next)!

 A Bit About Me: